 Currently, the UF6 is stored outdoors, in mild steel containers that are fully exposed to atmospheric conditions.
 The atmospheric conditions at the present storage facilities maintain a corrosive environment for mild steel, with high relative humidity and an abundance of precipitation.
-This configuration requires the comprehensive management of mild steel exposure to wetness.
+This configuration necessitates the comprehensive management of mild steel exposure to wetness.
 Mild steel exposure to wetness has ramifications on the overall program mission that warrant significant defense in depth.
 The primary control for minimizing cylinder time of wetness is proper drainage of the storage facilities and from cylinder bodies.
-The second level of protection is adequate ventilation and separation from regions with continuous high humidity regions ( i.e., proximity to the ground).
-The third level of defense is a protective coating to be maintained on cylinder bodies.
+The second level of protection is adequate ventilation and separation from regions with continuous high humidity regions (i.e., proximity to the ground).